Money Saving Green Landscaping Tips You Can Apply in Your First Home

 But don’t just take our word for it.
 Check out what the folks over at the US Department of Agriculture have to say about composting, and check out their in-depth recommendations about how to get started, too!

-Native plants not only add a bit of local color to your yard, they are a more cost-effective, low-maintenance alternative to those that come from elsewhere.
+Native plants not only add a bit of local color to your yard, but they're also a more cost-effective, low-maintenance alternative to those that come from elsewhere.
 Plus many are drought resistant!

 Imagine how much you’d save on your water bill if the plants in your yard could live through a summer drought, rather than depending on pricey irrigation to survive.
 Consult the list below for recommendations specific to your area, or get in touch with your state university’s local extension agent for more info.